 Villa de LLeyva’sCasa Terracota is an architectural marvel that took the artist and environmental activist Octavio Mendoza 20 years to complete.
 Given the title of “sa de Flintstones,” “this unusual house is made entirely of clay.
 At 5,400 square feet in size, Villa de LeLeyva’sasa Terracota is one of the world’s biggest pieces of pottery.

 Salt Cathedral of Zipaquira – Bogota, Colombia.

-Hailed, as one of Colombia’s most significant architectural accomplishments, The Salt Cathedral of Zipaquira is the most stunning and unusual cathedral you will ever visit.
-From the moment you start to walk down the pathway leading to the tunnels, you know you are about to experience something inspiring.
-It’s dark, wet, mysterious and reminiscent of a scene from Game of Thrones.
-Once a working salt mine, this cavernous system is now a described as a “Jewel of Modern Architecture” as the church was carved inside of a salt mine 650 feet underground.
+Hailed as one of CoColombia’sost significant architectural accomplishments, The Salt Cathedral of Zipaquira is the most stunning and unusual cathedral you will ever visit.
+When you start to walk down the pathway leading to the tunnels, you know you are about to experience something inspiring.
+It is dark, wet, mysterious, and reminiscent of a scene from Game of Thrones.
+Once a working salt mine, this cavernous system is now described as a “Jewel of Modern Architecture” “s the church was carved inside a salt mine 650 feet underground.

-If you can only pick one thing to do in Bogota, this is it.
+Choose this if you can only pick one thing to do in Bogota.
 It’s simply amazing.

 What You Need to Know

 - Americans do not need a visa to visit Colombia.